-Provide fall protection as required by UFC 3-101-01.
+Provide fall protection features such as fixed ladders, roof hatches, handrails, guardrails and other building fall arrest systems in compliance with section titled "Hazard Prevention" in UFC 3-101-01.
+For fall protection features specific to roofing systems, provide in compliance with UFC 3-110-03.
 The anchorages and the structural elements that support these anchorages must meet the requirements of Section 1607.10.4, as modified by UFC 3-301-01.
 Where fall protection is required in the vicinity of weight-handling equipment, prevent conflicts between the weight-handling equipment and the fall protection measure.